deepak-mane/my-startups-kb/Building_Founders_Team_And_Getting_Investors.md

   - Don’t raise seed money too early.
     - to self-sustain and delay hitting the investor circuit at first.
     - If you can’t demonstrate value, you’re asking investors to take it on faith.
 You’re asking them to take it on who you are, as opposed to the proof points sitting in front of them.
+  - Monitoring Usage before asking for Money from Buyers
+    - You need to work double time to demonstrate value very quickly pre-sales.
+If you can prove value early on, then the money will always show up in your bank account later.
+  - Replace yourself to scale faster — even if you’re the CEO.

 ### The pitch email Lloyd Tabb sent to Bill Trenchard and Marc Randolph during Looker’s seed raise in 2012
 ![The pitch email Lloyd Tabb sent to Bill Trenchard and Marc Randolph during Looker’s seed raise in 2012](./images/216_words_encapsulated_Looker_pitch_email.png)